xsdk-project/ATPESC2018HandsOnLessons/_lessons/krylov_amg/lesson.md

 Note the total time and the number of iterations.
 Now increase the Krylov subspace by changing input to -k to 20, then 40, and finally 75.

-{% include qanda question='What do you observe about the number of iterations and times?' answer='Number of iterations and times improve' %}
+{% include qanda question='What do you observe about the number of iterations and times?' answer='Number of iterations and times generally improve except for the last run, which is somewhat slower because the last iterations are more expensive.
+Iterations: 392, 229, 116, 73.
+Times: 0.27, 0.21, 0.16, 0.17.' %}

 {% include qanda question='How many restarts were required for the last run using -k 75?'  answer='None, since the number of iterations is 73.
 Here full GMRES was used.'%}

 Now solve this problem using -pcg and -bicgstab.

 {% include qanda question='What do you observe about the number of iterations and times for all three methods?
-Which method is the fastest and which one has the lowest number of iterations?' answer='Conjugate gradient has the lowest time, but BiCGSTAB has the lowest number of iterations.' %}
+Which method is the fastest and which one has the lowest number of iterations?' answer='Conjugate gradient takes 74 iterations and 0.04 seconds, BiCGSTAB 51 iterations and 0.05 seconds.
+Conjugate gradient has the lowest time, but BiCGSTAB has the lowest number of iterations.' %}

 {% include qanda question='Why is BiCGSTAB slower than PCG?' answer='It requires two matrix vector operations and additional vector operations per iteration, and thus each iteration takes longer than an iteration of PCG.' %}